 The Thunder Bay Chamber of Commerce welcomes the approval by City Council of a holistic Program and Service Review.

-In accordance with Section 4:17 of the By-Laws of the Thunder Bay Chamber of Commerce, the Board of Directors has approved a following slate of nominees to fill (4) four positions open for the 2019-2022 term.
-Meet them here!
-Electronic ballots for the 2019 Board Election will be emailed to the primary representative for each Chamber Member during the week of September 9th.
-The deadline for ballots to be submitted is by end of day Monday, September 30th.
+In accordance with Section 4:17 of the By-Laws of the Thunder Bay Chamber of Commerce, the Board of Directors has approved a slate of nominees to fill (4) four positions open for the 2020-2023 term.